Curriculum | MS in Pharmacology

 What You’ll Learn

-Near the end of the academic year, students will prepare and present a poster about their research project in the Pharmacology Library.
-This is an excellent way to learn about scientific presentations and gives the opportunity to ‘bring it all together’ at the end.
-Go to the Degree Requirements page to view the required courses for the Laboratory Research Concentration.
+Near the end of the academic year, students doing the laboratory research option prepare and present a poster about their research project.
+This is an excellent way to learn about scientific poster presentations and gives each student the opportunity to ‘bring it all together’ at the end.